victorkuster/community-insights-bot/README.md

 * Designed for community managers and data-driven insights
 * Handles large volumes of messages through automatic chunking (e.g. 100 messages per batch)
 * Successfully tested with datasets of 2,000+ messages

 ---

+## 🎯 Real-world Use Case (Community & Live Service Insights)

+This bot was designed based on real experience managing large-scale communities (100k+ members), where understanding user behavior and community dynamics at scale is essential.

+It helps answer questions like:

+- What are the main friction points in the community?
+- What topics are driving engagement or churn?
+- What feedback should be prioritized for product or content decisions?

+The tool supports continuous analysis over time (weekly/monthly), enabling:

+- Ongoing feedback loops
+- Trend evolution tracking
+- Long-term sentiment monitoring

+This mirrors how live service communities evolve, requiring constant adaptation based on user behavior and feedback.

+---